threefoldfoundation/www_threefold_tech/content/page/about/about.md

 ---
-id: impressum
+id: about
-header_title: What is ThreeFold Token?
+header_title: About ThreeFold
 header_image: ./globe_header2.png
 header_altImg: token_header
 header_excerpt: The currency of the peer-to-peer internet, the ThreeFold Grid.
 Current value of TFT on ThreeFold Grid = $0.10
-headerSolution: headerToken
+headerSolution2: headerToken2
 solution_image: ./globe_header2.jpg

 ---